pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 So this might be a convenient option if your team wishes to keep everything related to your Pulumi project on a single service.

-> For SAML and Email-based identity users, the guide will not be able to provide smart
+> For SAML and Email-based identity users, the wizard will not be able to provide smart
 > links to a specific service due to the nature of the identity itself.
 However, the
-> guide still provides a customized CI/CD workflow for your stack that you can use.
+> wizard still provides a customized CI/CD workflow for your stack that you can use.

-After you choose an identity, the guide will provide you with a quick link to create a new repository in the target service as well as the instructions for ensuring that Pulumi correctly recognizes the VCS configuration.
+After you choose an identity, the wizard will provide you with a quick link to create a new repository in the target service as well as the instructions for ensuring that Pulumi correctly recognizes the VCS configuration.

 ![Configure VCS](/images/docs/reference/console/configure-vcs.png)

 Complete each step and check-off the appropriate step.
 When all steps under the **Configure VCS** step are complete click the **Next** button.
-The guide will confirm that your VCS configuration has been recognized and will automatically move you to the next step.
+The wizard will confirm that your VCS configuration has been recognized and will automatically move you to the next step.